 It’s the same when we perform a ballroom dance.

-Obviously, if you’re performing you’re going to do your best.
+Obviously, if you’re performing you’re going to want to do your best.
 You learned your steps and memorized the choreography.
 But, there’s more to demonstrating a ballroom dance than that.
 You do yourself and your audience a disservice if you don’t let them in on the story behind the dance.

-What about expression in social dancing?
+What about using expression in social dancing?

 Watch a little kid start dancing when he hears an upbeat song.
 He can’t control it; it moves him and he goes with it.
 I know, ’cause I just watched my 2-year-old grandson do that.
 He couldn’t quit if he wanted to.
-Now, that’s one with the music.
+Now, that’s being one with the music.